 Recently, we have gone through the painful experience of having to withdraw from one of our members because he refused to repent from sin and had left the assembly.
-This has caused many of you to ask questions about your own conduct and attitude towards this and others whom the church has had to discipline.
-In answer to these I offer the following guidelines in order to help you deal with disfellowshipped members.
+This caused many members to ask questions about their own conduct and attitude towards this and others whom the church has had to discipline.
+In answer to these I offer the following guidelines in order to help churches deal with disfellowshipped members.

 Jesus repeatedly stated the idea that the road to eternal life was narrow and not many would follow it.

 We can be saddened that some brethren choose to leave the church for a variety of reasons, but let us not be surprised.
-People have done this from the beginning (Demas – II Timothy 4:10) and will continue to do so until the end.
-Jesus warned us of this.
+People have done this from the beginning (For example, Demas – II Timothy 4:10) and will continue to do so until the end.
+Jesus warned us about this.

 2. Do what the Bible commands

-When people are removed from the church because of unfaithfulness or unrepented sin, we are doing what God is commanding us to do with these people:
+When people are removed from the church because of unfaithfulness or unrepented sin, we are doing what God is commanding us to do.

 Not to do so would make us as disobedient as those who are being disfellowshipped.